Laersdrif

 Laersdrift (formerly Delagersdrift) is a small settlement in Elias Motsoaledi Local Municipality in the Limpopo province of South Africa.
 It is situated on the Laersdrifspruit, a tributary of the upper Steelpoort River, 27 km southwest of Roossenekal, 72 km northeast of Middelburg and 11 km north east of Stoffberg.

+History

-It was founded in 1907 on the farms Swartkoppies and De Lagersdrift, and proclaimed a township in July 1953.
+It was founded in 1907 on the farms Swartkoppies and De Lagersdrift, and proclaimed a township on 8 July 1953.
 It takes its name from the latter farm, which in turn was named after a ford (Afrikaans: drif, Dutch: drift) at which a Boer commando laagered during the Mapoch War of 1882; a laager is laer in Afrikaans.